 Another mistake that most men make is that they match formal and casual clothing together and just end up looking bad.

-for example wearing t-shirts with trousers, formal shirt with jeans, formal shoes with distressed jeans etc.
+for example wearing t-shirts with trousers, a formal shirt with jeans, formal shoes with distressed jeans etc.

 when pairing different pieces of clothing together make sure you pair casual clothes with other casual clothes and the same goes for formal clothes.